Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_BANDWIDTH_HZ
 ================

-Bandwidth for the channel, in HZ.
+Bandwidth for the woke channel, in HZ.

 Should be set only for terrestrial delivery systems.